angrystar170/aria2-with-webui/README.md

-# 此项目无限期停止维护。NO LONGER SUPPORT。

-Pleases Fork this project and modify for yourself.

 ---

 Aria2 with webui
 ---
 Only 29Mb.
+Inspired by XUJINKAI.

 Edit config file out of the image.
 Move file completed to another folder.
 (Tasks that contains more than one files will not be moved.)